tsackton/taelgarverse/docs/gazetteer/greater-sembara/sembara/land-holding-in-sembara.md

 ## Non Humans
 For the most part, non-humans hold land just like anyone else in Sembara (although see [Taxes in Sembara](<./taxes-in-sembara.md>) for some distinctions around what sorts of property taxes they might pay).
 However, non-humans are much more likely to preserve land as folkland than humans.
 Close knit and largely independent communities of dwarves or lizardfolk, either in a specific quarter of a city or outside a city in their own village, are well equipped to keep land in the community under their own rules.
 Many dwarven communities predate the realm of Sembara entirely, and have held their land since unknown times.

 Lizardfolk in particular believe strongly in the idea that the land belongs to those who improve and use it, and consider all of their own land folkland, regardless of legal status.
-It is relatively common for Sembaran nobility to negioate land transfers to lizardfolk which involve the alienation of crownland and it legally reverting to folkland (although these transactions officially need the acquiescence of the ducal or sovereign court, facts on the ground sometimes move faster than legal processes).
+It is relatively common for Sembaran nobility to negotiate land transfers to lizardfolk which involve the alienation of crownland and it legally reverting to folkland (although these transactions officially need the acquiescence of the ducal or sovereign court, facts on the ground sometimes move faster than legal processes).

 Some lizardfolk believe that building a road through a wilderness, or establishing a timber town, or even defending a border, does not make all the untouched land near the road, the forest, or the border crownland.
 In these cases, conflict arises at times when lizardfolk settle on crownland and call it their own without any acknowledgement from the sovereign owner of the land.
 However, not all lizardfolk believe these.